rowanchristiano/ur5docs/README.md

 > UR5 Robot is now connected to the computer and real-time data is ready to be monitored

+## Connecting to TDC-E (For Node-RED configuration)

+- Connect PC to TDC-E via ethernet blue cable (Should be on the TDC-E)
+- Change your PC IP address to 192.168.1.x
+- Go to 192.168.1.100:9000 on the browser
+- Configure Node-RED as needed

 ## Database

 ### MySQL